hotosm/docs/docs/dev-practices.md

   - Issues assigned to a dev are moved to 'In Progress'.
   - Issues labelled with `QA Ready` are moved to 'Review'.
   - Issues completed should be moved to 'Complete'.
+- By automating this processes, the developer does not have duplicated work.
 - Ideally we can keep track of which developer is working on what task.
 - This becomes especially important when we also have outside collaborators.